go-goe/goe/README.md

 [Back to Contents](#content)
 ## Insert
-On Insert if the primary key value is auto-increment, the new Id will be stored on the object after the insert.
+On Insert if the primary key value is auto-increment, the new ID will be stored on the object after the insert.

 ### Insert One
 ```go